 Wednesday Walkers, easy to moderate walks on level ground.

-We created a program in which volunteers help seniors with minor home repairs, snow shoveling, simple home safety modifications, etc. Most volunteers are members of the Porter Grange or local Masonic Lodges, and members of those organizations coordinate the work.
+Community volunteers help low-income seniors with minor home repairs and simple home safety modifications.
+Most volunteers are members of the Porter Grange or local Masonic Lodges, and members of those organizations coordinate the work.
 Click here to put in a request!

 Phone Buddies / Well Check